HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Length: approx. 9–10 km

-Claim: light to medium
+Claim: easy to medium

-Highlights: Zwiefalten Monastery, Mochental Castle, historical paths
+Highlights: Zwiefalten Abbey, Mochental Castle, historical paths

 Length: approx. 10 km